 The instructions for mixing are clearly spelt out on the bag.
 Note: During summer, you can add one litre of resin per bag to help the plaster cure better in hot weather.
 It is important that each mix stands for approximately 10 minutes, and is then restirred and the final consistency adjusted.
 This allows the thickening agents in the plaster to take effect and stops the brew becoming too thick too quickly.
 Do not use plaster that has been mixed for more than one hour.
 The plaster will continue to stiffen slightly over the hour.
-If you are spraying fine base coat plaster to provide a textured finish it is acceptable to add small amounts of water to maintain a add small amounts of water to maintain a regular consistency.
+If you are spraying fine base coat plaster to provide a textured finish it is acceptable to add small amounts of water to maintain a regular consistency.
 In fact if you don't keep the plaster mix adjusted with a little water every now and then, your texture coat will vary.
 Clean your hopper gun, stirrer and bins between mixes.
-This will stop you getting contamination in fresh mixes, and will keep your gun spraying evenly.
+This will stop you will keep your gun spraying evenly.